YuriyTikhonoff/rsschool-cv/README.md

 **CatFish Company**
 ( September 2019 - March 2020)

-* Role of the Front End Junior and apprentice in outsourced IT company.
+* Playing role of the Front End Junior developer and apprentice in the outsourced IT company.
-* Participation in commercial development of web applications
+* Participation in the commercial development of web applications
-* Providing interactions with MySQL database
+* Providing interactions with MySQL databases
-* Implementation of app business logic
+* Implementations of app business logic
 * Providing best practicies in the code writing